 Do you have a positive birth experience that you would like to share?

-The third stage is defined by the birth of the placenta shortly after the baby is born.
+The third stage is the birth of the placenta, which takes place shortly after your baby is born.
 During the birth of the placenta you will experience uterine contractions as the placenta separates from the uterus wall, moves through the cervix and, when it has moved down far enough, you will work with a final contraction to push and get the placenta the rest of the way out.

 (noun) A flattened circular organ in the uterus of pregnant eutherian mammals, nourishing and maintaining the foetus through the umbilical cord.

 When you become pregnant, your uterus contains just a cluster of cells.
 Half of those go on to become your baby and the other half become the placenta.
-The placenta is a temporary organ that is attached to the wall of the uterus throughout pregnancy.
+The placenta is a temporary organ that is attached to the wall of the uterus during pregnancy.
 It performs many functions including providing nutrients, oxygen and protection against harmful bacteria via the umbilical cord.
-More or less anything you consume will pass to your baby via the placenta, which is why toxins should be kept to a minimum during pregnancy.
+More or less anything you consume will pass to your baby via the placenta.

 The placenta also disposes of the baby’s waste, such as carbon dioxide, which passes back up the umbilical cord to your blood stream where your body disposes of it.

-Put simply, the placenta serves as the baby’s lifeline during the 40ish weeks in the womb.
-It is amazing and should be recognised for it’s vital role!
+Put simply, the placenta serves as the baby’s lifeline during the 40ish weeks in the womb and should be recognised for it’s vital role!

-During pregnancy, most women often spend lots of time making plans for their birth and deciding what birth preferences suit them most, but often the third stage is forgotten about or generally not given much thought.
-In many hospitals now, it is routine to have an actively managed third stage which means as your baby is born you are given an intramuscular injection of a synthetic form of the naturally occurring hormone oxytocin.
+In many hospitals now, it is routine to have an actively managed third stage.
+Which means, as your baby is born, you’ll be given an intramuscular injection of syntrometrine – a synthetic form of oxytocin.
 Some women may not have a preference whether or not they have an actively managed or a physiological (natural) third stage (see below for pros and cons) but for those that do, its good to know what things could help the third stage progress so that you are able to protect the ‘golden hour’ and deliver the placenta naturally.

 As mentioned above, oxytocin continues to play a huge role during the third stage.
 Oxytocin is a very shy hormone and there are things within the environment that can cause adrenaline to spike and for oxytocin levels to decrease, which will slow uterine contractions.
 In order to keep a good hormonal balance it is important to continue to protect the birthing space.